Introduction

 Enrollment Infrastructure

-WEBCAT Infra Chain — the repository for the Rust enrollment infrastructure.
+WEBCAT Infra Chain is the repository for the Rust enrollment infrastructure.

 See the basic architecture explained here.